Skip to Content

 Snuffy’s Slides

-• This ride is for children under 12 years old.
+• This ride is for children ages 12 and under.
+Hand-held infants are not permitted on the slides.

 About the Snuffy’s Slides